• Home

 I hope this has given you some fun, creative, and simpler ideas to enjoy your time with your little one!
 Tot School need only be learning though organized play!
 The most important part of learning is that you are present with your child during your set Tot School Time.
 For me, defining what we do helps me stay sane and be a better teacher (and mom!)

 Amy writes at Wildflower Ramblings, a homeschooling and healthy living blog she started when she became a mother.
 Amy obtained her Masters in Elementary Education from the University of Michigan and is a former Kindergarten teacher.
-She lives with her husband and two and a half year old son and seven month old daughter, and all three are the loves of her life.
-You can find Amy on Facebook, Twitter, Bloglovin’, or Pinterest.
+She lives with her husband and three children.
+You can find Amy on Facebook, Instagram, or Pinterest.

-Related Posts
+Similar Posts

-Leave a Reply Cancel reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *